 Ford Motor Corporation is recalling vehicles in North America as a result of an electrical connection issue that can cause power steering to stop and switch steering to manual mode while the vehicle is being operated.
 In May of 2015, the number of vehicles recalled was about 423,000.
 Class action litigation has been filed.
 Ford is fixing vehicles by installing either new steering software or new steering gear, a decision determined by diagnostic tests.

 To compound Volkswagen’s problematic recall issues, the German automaker has recently recalled about 91,000 Passat sedans in the United States to repair poor cable insulation that can result in short circuits.
 There are no indications to date on how Volkswagen intends to remedy the potential defect.

 Product defects like these create serious dangers for drivers and passengers of the vehicles affected.
-It is not uncommon to recalled auto parts to be linked to injuries and deaths.
+It is not uncommon for recalled auto parts to be linked to injuries and deaths.
 If you believe that you or somebody close to you has been injured or died as the result of a motor vehicle defect, it is crucial to speak with a knowledgeable and experienced car accident attorney in Savannah, GA.
-The attorneys at Tate Law Firm can help.
 Contact us today for a free consultation and case evaluation.
 Don’t wait; specific statutes of limitation apply in Georgia.
 We look forward to hearing from you.